General Terms and Conditions

 If you have requested that the services commence during the withdrawal period, you shall pay us an appropriate amount corresponding to the proportion of services already provided up to the point in time at which you notify us of the exercise of the right of withdrawal under this contract, in comparison to the total scope of services provided for in the contract.

-19.1 For failure to credit authorship, incorrect attribution, or incorrect placement of the attribution, the Client is obligated to pay a surcharge of 100% on the agreed or customary usage fee to the Photographer.
+19.1 In the event of omitted or incorrect attribution of authorship, or incorrect placement of the attribution, the Client is obliged to pay a surcharge of 100% on the agreed licence fee or a customary licence fee to the Photographer.

-19.2 Without prejudice to further claims for damages, the Client is liable for a contractual penalty equal to four times the agreed or customary usage fee for each instance of unauthorized (without the Photographer’s written consent) transfer to third parties, publication, or use of the image material.
+19.2 Without prejudice to any further claims for damages, the Client shall pay a contractual penalty equal to four times the agreed or customary licence fee for each instance of unauthorised transfer to third parties, publication or use of the image material (i.e. without the written consent of the Photographer).

 20 Severability Clause, Place of Jurisdiction, and Place of Performance